 - It feels really good to walk by a fruit tree and pick a ripe fruit.

 If you would like to be added to our mailing list, please click on the link below.
-You will be notified of Community Orchard volunteer opportunities, workshops and other pertinent happenings.
+You will be notified of Lawrence Community Orchard volunteer opportunities and other LFTP news.